corsairmarks/combined_silfae_revisited/mod/README.md

 # Changes

-All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.1.*, the latest version when this was written.
+All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.2 "Herbert," the latest version when this was written.
 Updates include:

 * Enhance portrait selectors to specialize some Pops with appropriate clothing (because the clothing is built in to each portrait file, I can't change to clothing selectors instead of phenotypes)
 * Update the namelist to account for all built-in army types, remove obsolete entries